-1. Current revenues will be sufficient to support current expenses including debt service and other obligations of the system.

-2. Long-term debt will be used only for capital expansion, replacement and improvement of plant, not for current expenses.
+- 1. Current revenues will be sufficient to support current In Compliance expenses including debt service and other obligations of the system. - 2.
+Long-term debt will be used only for capital expansion, In Compliance replacement and improvement of plant, not for current expenses.

-Dallas Water Utilities (Continued)

-3. Short-term debt, including tax-exempt commercial paper, will be used as authorized for interim financing of projects which result in capital improvements.
-The authorization of tax-exempt commercial paper will be limited to 20% of the 10-year capital improvement program in effect at the time of the commercial paper authorization.
-No commercial paper program will be authorized for more than ten years.
-Outstanding tax-exempt commercial paper will never exceed the amount authorized by Council.

-4. Contingency reserves will be appropriated at a level sufficient to provide for unanticipated, nonrecurring expenditures.

-5. Debt financing for capital projects will not exceed the useful life of the asset, and in no case shall the term exceed 30 years.

-6. An unreserved cash balance will be maintained such that it provides a minimum quick ratio of 1.50 and at least 30 days of budgeted expenditures for operations and maintenance in net working capital.

-7. Net revenues available for debt service should be at least 1.5 times the maximum annual principal and interest requirements of relevant outstanding revenue bonds at the end of the fiscal year, and at least 1.3 times maximum-year requirements at all times, measured during a fiscal year using the previous year net revenues available for debt service.

-1.77 times maximum annual principal and interest
+will be used as au which result in cap tax-exempt common 10-year capital im of the commercia paper program wil Outstanding tax-6 a (Continued) ncluding tax-exempt commercial paper, athorized for interim financing of projects bital improvements.
+The authorization of ercial paper will be limited to 20% of the provement program in effect at the time al paper authorization.
+No commercial I be authorized for more than ten years. exempt commercial paper will never t authorized by Council.
+Status In Compliance rves will be appropriated at a level wide for unanticipated, nonrecurring In Compliance 0 capital projects will not exceed the useful nd in no case shall the term exceed 30 In Compliance provides a minim sh balance will be maintained such that it um quick ratio of 1.50 and at least 30 ed expenditures for operations and t working capital.
+In Compliance 1.5 times the m requirements of re end of the fiscal ye requirements at a lable for debt service should be at least aximum annual principal and interest levant outstanding revenue bonds at the ear, and at least 1.3 times maximum-year Il times, measured during a fiscal year s year net revenues available for debt In Compliance 1.77 times maximum annual principal and interest

-Dallas Water Utilities (Continued)

-- 8. Current revenues which are more than operating expenses and debt service will be used for capital expenditures and other water and wastewater purposes. - In Compliance - Funds available from current rates in each fiscal year for system rehabilitation, replacement, and expansion will be appropriated equal to or more than financial statement depreciation expense reasonably estimated in the same year.

-10. Capital financing will be provided through a combination of revenue bonds, current revenues, contributed capital, and short-term debt.
+Dallas Water Utilities (Continued) 8.
+Current revenues which are more than operating expenses and debt service will be used for capital expenditures and other water and wastewater purposes.
+Status In Compliance 9.
+Funds available from current rates in each fiscal year for system rehabilitation, replacement, and expansion will be appropriated equal to or more than financial statement depreciation expense reasonably estimated in the same year.
+In Compliance 10.
+Capital financing will be provided through a combination of revenue bonds, current revenues, contributed capital, and short-term debt.
 An equity to debt ratio of at least 20% should be maintained on all capital projects.
-In Compliance

-11. Retail cost of service studies will be performed at least every two years and reviewed annually.
+In Compliance 11.
+Retail cost of service studies will be performed at least every two years and reviewed annually.
 Rate adjustments will be recommended when required, but, normally, no more frequently than annually.

-12. Wholesale treated water rates for customer cities and other governmental entities will be determined on the basis of the inter-city agreement currently in effect.
+In Compliance 12.
+Wholesale treated water rates for customer cities and other governmental entities will be determined on the basis of the inter-city agreement currently in effect.
 Wholesale wastewater and untreated water rates will be determined on the basis of contractual agreements with wholesale customers.
 Rates shall be adjusted annually if cost of service studies indicates a need therefore.
 In Compliance, current agreement approved by Council in 2010.
 13. Funds generated by Dallas Water Utilities will be used solely for the development, operation, and maintenance of the water and wastewater utility system.

-GLOSSARY OF BUDGET TERMINOLOGY
+In Compliance